 - If one is going to use cryptocurrencies they must follow the rules for currency exchange under Islamic law.

-- As a business decision I personally would not recommend anyone to go into cryptocurrencies as I see the market to be one which is extremely volatile and most likely a bubble that’s going to burst.
+- As a business decision I personally would not recommend anyone unfamiliar with trading to go into cryptocurrencies.
+The market can be extremely volatile.
+Some coins are most likely a bubble that’s going to burst.
+If you don’t know what you’re doing, play it safe.

 - These are simply my thoughts on the use of Bitcoin and not a comment on POW (proof of work) or POS (proof of stake) concept which I’m still researching.